 Bar and Court Admissions

-- Assisted with the drafting of a winning motion to dismiss $150 million malpractice claims brought in Nevada against an AmLaw 200 firm.
+- Won motion to dismiss $150 million malpractice claims brought in Nevada against an AmLaw 200 firm.
 The allegations involved the accuracy of an underlying tax opinion.

 - Coordinated and won a motion to dismiss for approximately 20 defendants in a civil rights case against Colorado law enforcement officials.
 The defendants were represented by firms across Colorado.